What Is Cupping

 The Baguanfa Silicone Cups come in many different sizes and they easily change shape; making for an amazing array of places these cups can fit and be used on the body.
 The Baguanfa silicone cups are much more supple than other silicone cups and are therefore easier to manipulate.
 Places that traditional cups are difficult or impossible to be used on like the elbows, knees, scapulae, hands, feet, abdominals, shoulders, spine, etc., etc., etc. are accessible with these cups.

 Bony prominences are no longer off-limits to these movable, flexible cups.
-The flexibility of these cups makes them the best choice (for me) in deep tissue massage, myofascial release, and dynamic cupping during joint manipulations and in my Deep Lomi applications.
-Their transparency also allows me to see the actual work that I am doing unlike some of the other opaque soft cups available today.
+The flexibility of these cups makes them the best choice (for us) in our deep tissue massage, myofascial release, and dynamic cupping during joint manipulations and in our Deep Lomi applications.
+Their transparency also allows us to see the actual work that we are doing unlike some of the other opaque soft cups available today.

-If you would like to learn more about cupping or include it in your next session, just let me know when you come in.
-I also offer classes on cupping for therapists and non-therapists (it is great for athletes or for helping with some chronic conditions!).
+If you would like to learn more about cupping or include it in your next session, just let us know when you come in.
+We also offer classes on cupping for therapists and non-therapists (it is great for athletes or for helping with some chronic conditions!).